melezhik/RakuOps/README.md

 # RakuOps

-A series of post on Raku, DevOps and Sparrow
+A series of posts on Raku, DevOps and Sparrow

+1. Building Docker images using Raku and Sparrow